Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 As of NServiceBus Version 5 [logging](/nservicebus/logging/) for the host is controlled with the same API as the core.

-You can add the logging API calls as mentioned in the above article directly in your implementation of `IConfigureThisEndoint.Customize` method.
+You can add the logging API calls as mentioned in the above article directly in the implementation of `IConfigureThisEndoint.Customize` method.

 ### NServiceBus Version 4 and Version 3

 To change the host's logging infrastructure, implement the `IWantCustomLogging` interface.
-In the `Init` method, configure your custom setup.
-To make NServiceBus use your logger, use the `NServiceBus.SetLoggingLibrary.Log4Net()` API, described in the [logging documentation](/nservicebus/logging) and shown below:
+In the `Init` method, configure the custom setup.
+To make NServiceBus use the logger, use the `NServiceBus.SetLoggingLibrary.Log4Net()` API, described in the [logging documentation](/nservicebus/logging) and shown below:

 snippet:CustomHostLogging